-The Foundation furthers the physical, mental and social well-being of children and their families in Eastern Ontario and Western Quebec and Nunavut by raising, managing and disbursing funds through its support of the Children's Hospital of Eastern Ontario ["CHEO"] or [the "Hospital"], the CHEO Research Institute and Roger Neilson House.
-The Foundation also promotes awareness of children's health issues as well as the Hospital's achievements.
+The Foundation furthers the physical, mental and social well-being of children and their families in Eastern Ontario and Western Quebec and Nunavut by raising, managing and disbursing funds through its support of the Children's Hospital of Eastern Ontario ["CHEO"], the CHEO Research Institute and Roger Neilson Children's Hospice.
+The Foundation also promotes awareness of children's health issues as well as CHEO's achievements.